JaiSehgal007/CloudNotebook/README.md

 ## Technology Stack:
 - React for the frontend
 - Node/Express for the backend
-- MongoDB and Firebase services for the database
+- MongoDB and Firebase for the database